 What’s the student-teacher ratio?

-When assessing a school, it’s important for parents to consider how much individual attention their child will receive.
+When assessing a school, it’s important to consider how much individual attention your child will receive.
 This means finding out how big the classes are and whether the class has a teacher’s aid or other parent volunteers.
-For grades K through third, a student teacher ratio over 22:1 is large.
+For kindergarten through third grade, a student teacher ratio over 22:1 is large.
 For fourth grade and up, anything above thirty, without a full-time aid, is a lot for a teacher to handle.
-(Keep in mind that while research has confirmed the benefits of small classes in grades three and lower, there’s no empirical proof that large class sizes in upper grades compromise how well children learn.)
+(Keep in mind that while research has confirmed the benefits of small classes in grades three and lower, there’s no empirical proof that large class sizes in upper grades affect how well children learn.)

 Also, ask about what kind of tutoring services or learning specialists the school offers.
 Do they offer "pull-out" tutoring in small groups, in which a student gets special instruction during school hours.
 Do the teachers or other staff offer after-school or lunch-time tutoring?